yangirov/yangirov/README.md

 ### Hi there 👋

 I am Emil, fullstack developer who loves to solve interesting problems.
-So, in short – <p>I ❤️ JavaScript and .NET</p>.
+I ❤️ JavaScript and .NET

 <b>Frontend</b>:
 - I can develop apps with Vue, Angular and React.